H. R. 685

 The American Fighter Aces are one of the most decorated military groups in American history.
 Twenty-two Fighter Aces have achieved the rank of Admiral in the Navy.
 Seventy-nine Fighter Aces have achieved the rank of General in the Army, Marines, and Air Force.
 Nineteen Medals of Honor have been awarded to individual Fighter Aces.

-Fighter Aces Association has existed for over 50 years as the primary
+The American Fighter Aces Association has existed for over 50 years as the primary organization

-organization with which the Aces have preserved their history and told their
+with which the Aces have preserved their history and told their stories to

-Air Force Academy; established and maintains an awards program for outstanding
+States Air Force Academy; established and maintains an awards program for

 Congressional gold medal